lgoodcode/purafog/README.md

 - `[TO_NAME] Lisa Stephens` - The name to send the emails to from the form
 - `TEMPLATE_ID` - The template to use for the email in SendInBlue

+## Google Analytics

+Using [Partytown](https://docs.astro.build/en/guides/integrations-guide/partytown/) for running the analytics scripts in a web worker.

 ## Transactional Emails